 Over 25 nationalities are represented in the school.
 Nationalities represented include American, Belgian, Canadian, Chinese, Dutch, French, Indian, Irish, Italian, Japanese, Kenyan, Korean, Malaysian, Nigerian, Russian, South African, Swedish, Swiss and Thai.

 During the two night exeats in October and May, a trip is offered for overseas boys, hence ensuring that school supervision is available throughout all of every term.
 A coach is also laid on from Heathrow at the start and end of each term and half-term, to ease transport arrangements.
 The introduction of this is one example of the value of our Overseas Students Committee, which is run by the boys themselves and identifies issues of concern and suggestions for improvements.

-Boys join Tonbridge from a very broad range of schools from both the state and private sector.
-150 boys joined Year 9 in September 2016, who were drawn from 46 different schools.
-Over 45 Scholarships are awarded each year.
-As a consequence this academic year there are 15 boys at the school with full fee remission and a further 15 receiving over 80% fee remission.
+Boys from within the UK join Tonbridge from a very broad range of schools in both the state and private sector.
+148 boys joined Year 9 in September 2017 who were drawn from 51 different schools.
+Over 45 scholarships are awarded each year.
+As a consequence, this academic year there are 20 boys at the school with full fee remission and a further 15 receiving over 80% fee remission.